 If you can get UGC (user-generated content) right, you’re onto a winner.
-Using your customers’ own brand-related content as social proof is a fantastic way to build trust, build community, and drive conversions.
+Using your customers’ own brand-related content as social Influence is a fantastic way to build trust, build community, and drive conversions.

-The dog brand, BarkBox, is incredible at UGC.
+The dog brand BarkBox is incredible at UGC.
 They regularly post their users’ photos, memes, videos, and more.
-This not only gives them a constant stream of great content, it also drives up their organic reach as users share ‘their’ BarkBox posts to their own socials.
+This not only gives them a constant stream of great content, but it also drives up their organic reach as users share ‘their’ BarkBox posts to their own socials.

 If you do something like BarkBox and do UGC right, everybody wins.
-BarkBox gets genuine, organic UGC that works as fantastic social proof, the user who generated the content gets a signal boost, and everyone’s organic reach is improved.
+BarkBox gets genuine, organic UGC that works as fantastic proof; the user who generated the content gets a signal boost, and everyone’s organic reach is improved.